Tobybsmith/COEN244/README.md

 - - Lists the name, internal index, file path, and any links of the selected node
 - QUERYKV name key
 - - Lists the value from the key in the named node
+- QUERYE name name
+- - States whether or not an edge between the two specified nodes exists